+XIII.
 COMPLIANCE MONITORING

-IT IS FURTHER ORDERED that, for the purpose of monitoring Defendants' compliance with this Order, including the financial representations upon which part of the judgment was suspended and any failure to transfer any assets as required by this Order:
+IT IS FURTHER ORDERED that, for the purpose of monitoring Defendants' compliance with this Order and any failure to transfer any assets as required by this Order:

-- A. Within 14 days of receipt of a written request from a representative of the Commission or Plaintiff, each Defendant must: submit additional compliance reports or other requested information, which must be sworn under penalty of perjury; appear for depositions; and produce documents for inspection and copying.
-The Commission is also authorized to obtain discovery, without further leave of court, using any of the procedures prescribed by Federal Rules of Civil Procedure 29, 30 (including telephonic depositions), 31, 33, 34, 36, 45, and 69. - B. For matters concerning this Order, the Commission or Plaintiff is authorized to communicate directly with each Defendant.
-Defendant must permit representatives of the Commission or Plaintiff to interview any employee or other Person affiliated with any Defendant who has agreed to such an interview.
-The Person interviewed may have counsel present. - C. The Commission or Plaintiff may use all other lawful means, including posing, through its representatives, as consumers, suppliers, or other individuals or entities, to Defendants or any individual or entity affiliated with Defendants, without the necessity of identification or prior notice.
-Nothing in this Order limits the Commission's or Plaintiff's lawful use of compulsory process, pursuant to Sections 9 and 20 of the FTC Act, 15 U.S.C. §§ 49, 57b-1. - D. Upon written request from a representative of the Commission or Plaintiff, any consumer reporting agency must furnish consumer reports concerning Individual Defendants pursuant to Section 604(1) of the Fair Credit Reporting Act, 15 U.S.C. §1681b(a)(1).
+- A. Within 14 days of receipt of a written request from a representative of the Commission, each Defendant must: submit additional compliance reports or other requested information, which must be sworn under penalty of perjury; appear for depositions; and produce documents for inspection and copying.
+The Commission is also authorized to obtain discovery, without further leave of court, using any of the procedures prescribed by Federal Rules of Civil Procedure 29, 30 (including telephonic depositions), 31, 33, 34, 36, 45, and 69. - B. For matters concerning this Order, the Commission is authorized to communicate directly with each Defendant.
+Defendant must permit representatives of the Commission to interview any employee or other person affiliated with any Defendant who has agreed to such an interview.
+The person interviewed may have counsel present. - C. The Commission may use all other lawful means, including posing, through their representatives as consumers, suppliers, or other individuals or entities, to Defendants or any individual or entity affiliated with Defendants, without the necessity of identification or prior notice.
+Nothing in this Order limits the Commission's lawful use of compulsory process, pursuant to Sections 9 and 20 of the FTC Act, 15 U.S.C. §§ 49, 57b-1. - D. Upon written request from a representative of the Commission, any consumer reporting agency must furnish consumer reports concerning Defendant Johnson, pursuant to

+Section 604(1) of the Fair Credit Reporting Act, 15 U.S.C. §1681b(a)(1).

+XIV.
 RETENTION OF JURISDICTION